 Kathy went from jail to prison, where she got baptized and joined a Prison Fellowship-administered Celebrate Recovery group—a 12-step Christian program for those overcoming hurts and addictions.
 Amongst inmates who went because they had to, Kathy participated joyfully.
 "I wanted to do something to change my life, and I had a way to do it," says Kathy.

 Kathy continued Celebrate Recovery when she went to a halfway house called Community Alternatives of El Paso.
-There she met Jan Quick, a Prison Fellowship field director in Colorado, who has since become her mentor.
+There she met Jan, a former Prison Fellowship field director in Colorado, who has since become her mentor.

 "Having friends like Jan means everything to me," says Kathy.
 "I've never had female friends that were trustworthy.
 I can tell Jan everything, and she'll still love me no matter what."